sonnynomnom/cdev-data-science/README.md

-Thank you for your interest in the **Curriculum Developer - Data Science** role.
+Thank you for your interest in the **Curriculum Developer - Data Science Path** role.

 We ask that candidates submit a written assignment as part of their interview process.
 This assignment simulates a task that you'll have as a Curriculum Developer.